On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Introduction

 In the third theme, we examine how Conjecture \ref{conj_DMC}, and hence Conjecture \ref{conj_class}, follows from a generalized Malle conjecture for counting number fields ordered via other invariants than the discriminant.
 This observation is due to Ellenberg and Venkatesh \cite[Prop.
 4.8]{EllVen05}, and we state it here only loosely (see \S \ref{sec_gen_Malle} for a precise statement):

 \begin{letterthm}[{\cite[Prop.
-4.8]{EllVen05}}] If a generalized Malle conjecture (see (\ref{Malle_EV})) holds for all groups $G$, then Conjecture \ref{conj_DMC} holds, and hence Conjecture \ref{conj_class} holds. \end{letterthm} We highlight this theorem of Ellenberg and Venkatesh because it uses not only the method of moments but also a clever strategy of reinterpreting a $k$-th moment of an object as an average of $k$-fold objects, so that one can (conjecturally) obtain bounds for arbitrarily high moments only by assuming one understands bounds for averages.
+4.8]{EllVen05}}] If a generalized Malle conjecture (see (\ref{Malle_EV})) holds for all groups $G$, then Conjecture \ref{conj_DMC} holds, and hence Conjecture \ref{conj_class} holds. \end{letterthm} We highlight this theorem of Ellenberg and Venkatesh because it uses not only the method of moments but also a clever strategy of reinterpreting a $k$-th moment of an object as an average of $k$-fold objects, so that one can (conjecturally) obtain bounds for arbitrarily high moments even if one only assumes bounds for averages (i.e. first moments).
 (This leads to speculation on whether it could be advantageous to reinterpret $k$-th moments of $\ell$-torsion as averages of $\ell'$-torsion over certain $k'$-fold objects, but any such precise formulation is so far elusive.) \begin{remark} Note also that Alberts \cite{Alb18} has shown that Conjecture \ref{conj_class} implies the generalized Malle conjecture that we give below in (\ref{Malle_EV}), providing a converse to Theorem~\ref{T:EVA}. \end{remark}